Configuring the Test Engine Client

 If you need to install this tool on a system without an installer listed above, you'll need to perform a manual installation using one of the binaries from Test Engine Client's releases page.
 Once you have the binary, make it executable in your pipeline.

-Once you have downloaded the Test Engine Client (bktec) binary and it is executable in your pipeline, you'll need to configure some additional environment variables for the Test Engine Client to function.
-You can then update your pipeline step to call bktec instead of calling RSpec to run your tests.
+Once you have downloaded the bktec binary and it is executable in your pipeline, you'll need to configure some additional environment variables for bktec to function.
+You can then update your pipeline step to call bktec run instead of calling RSpec to run your tests.
 Learn more about how to do this in Update the pipeline step.

 Configure environment variables